moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/vocabulary/js-vocabulary.md

 (done)DM: todoMM: great.
 Add vocab "static scoping" to this file.

 ## lexical scoping AKA static scoping
-DM: I will redo this as it's a really difficult topic; DM: I did it already, but forgot to remove this comment.
+DM: I will redo this as it's a really difficult topic; DM: I did it already, but forgot to remove this comment.(ok)

 Variables in JavaScript are lexically scoped so the static structure of a program determines the scope of a variable.
 Variable scope is not influenced by, say, where a function is called.